Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2021-01-01-preview/types.md

 ### Properties
 * **identityClientId**: string: SystemAssignedIdentity or UserAssignedIdentity Client Id which will be used to access key vault secret.
 * **lastStatus**: [KeyVaultLastAccessStatusContractProperties](#keyvaultlastaccessstatuscontractproperties) (ReadOnly): Issue contract Update Properties.
 * **secretIdentifier**: string: Key vault secret identifier for fetching secret.
 Providing a versioned secret will prevent auto-refresh.
-This requires Api Management service to be configured with aka.ms/apimmsi
+This requires API Management service to be configured with aka.ms/apimmsi

 ## KeyVaultLastAccessStatusContractProperties
 ### Properties